 Below are some additional free resources from IBHS and Hartford Steam Boiler to help you develop a plan for disaster protection and recovery, to better withstand the consequences of a business interruption.

 Pre-emergency plan and Recovery

 Equipment Operation and Efficiency: Small Business Operations

 Business Protection Lessons Learned 25 Years After Hurricane Andrew

 Protecting Roof-Mounted HVAC Units From Severe Weather [PDF-1.8MB]

-With volatile Spring storms quickly approaching, make sure your business is prepared for the impacts of lightning, high winds, tornados, hail, and floods.
+With winter quickly approaching, make sure your business is prepared for the impacts of snow, ice, and freezing temperatures.
 Being proactive will help you respond to the severe weather effects on your building, business personal property and vehicles, equipment, and the safety of your employees and customers.
-Below are some free resources from the Insurance Institute for Business & Home Safety (IBHS) to help you:
+Below are some free resources to help you:

 Natural Disaster Planning for Your Business